Trashing a vehicle is pretty easy to do.

 On the other hand, if the goal (as some tout) was to capture the public’s imagination and employ people while generating an endless cycle of destruction and construction of vehicles, I can’t help but think that there already is a highly profitable and entertaining method for achieving that goal.

-Our government though, had it’s own method of trashing vehicles (as seen here) for the noble goals of cleaning the environment and stimulating the economy.
+Our government though, had it’s own method of trashing vehicles (Cash for Clunkers in action) for the noble goals of cleaning the environment and stimulating the economy.
 And while I may find their methods painful and frustrating to watch, to each his/her own.
 It is results that count in our goal oriented world.
 So with a little revving of the engines – lets look at some clunker numbers…

-According to analysis by The Associated Press of data obtained through the Freedom of Information Act:
+According to analysis by of data obtained through the Freedom of Information Act:

 The industry research juggernaut claims that of the 690,000 vehicles sold under the program, only 125,000 of those sales went to people who weren’t going to purchase a new car in 2009.
 The result, says Edmunds, is that the $3 billion spent for C4C ended up spurring only 125,000 sales at a cost of $24,000 per vehicle.
 Further, Edmunds claims that October’s sales would have ramped up even more than what current projections indicate.

-My point is that consumerism is dying and it should be laid to rest and buried.
-Unfortunately, our government is not only trying to resurrect consumerism, they are intent on dragging us into the coffin as a replacement and they are using these clunker programs (as discussed here, here and here) along with health care reform and any other legislation they can get passed as the shovels with which to bury us.
+My point is that the consumer economy is dying and it should be laid to rest and buried.
+Unfortunately, our government is not only trying to resurrect consumerism, they are intent on dragging us into a debt coffin as a replacement and they are using these clunker programs (as discussed here, here and here) along with health care reform and any other legislation they can get passed as the shovels with which to bury us.

 Our government and the Obama administration need to move beyond the old Nike slogan from the 80’s.
 To “just do it” does nothing but set us up with clunker goals.
 And clunker in = clunker out.
 We need and deserve better.
 Now more than ever, we need to focus not just on what we do, but how we do it.
 And if our government officials can’t understand that simple concept, then maybe they need step aside so more qualified professionals can do the job.